espocrm/documentation/docs/development/di.md

 ### Constructor injection

+#### Service dependencies

-Constructor parameter names will be used to detect dependencies.
+Constructor parameter names are used to detect dependencies on services.

 For example, if the parameter name is `$entityManager`, then *entityManager* service will be passed.